maddoxx02/TMFC_toolbox/README.md

 ### Seed-to-voxel results

-You can use SPM12 software to perform voxel-wise statistical inference.
-Click "Specify 2nd-level" button, select "One-sample t-test" and specify 20 contrast files for the "Cond_A_vs_Cond_B" contrast and selected seed ROI from the **...\Seed_to_voxel\ROI_name** subfolder.
+You can use the SPM12 software to perform voxel-wise statistical inference.
+Click "Specify 2nd-level" button, select "One-sample t-test" and specify 20 contrast files for the "Cond_A_vs_Cond_B" contrast and the selected seed ROI from the **...\Seed_to_voxel\ROI_name** subfolder.

 ### ROI-to-ROI results